flybywiresim/docs/docs/pilots-corner/beginner-guide/powering-down.md

     ![Parking Brake](../assets/beginner-guide/powering-down/parking-brk.png "Parking Brake"){loading=lazy}

 - `NOSE TAXI` and `RWY TURN OFF` lights are usually turned off even before we turn into the gate to not blind the ground personnel.
-This of course is only done if enough lighting is available to safely park into the gate.
-Turn them off if they were used to assist in parking.
+This, of course, is only done if enough lighting is available to safely park into the gate.
+Turn them off if they are used to assisting in parking.

     ![Taxilights off](../assets/beginner-guide/powering-down/lights-taxi-off.png "Taxilights off"){loading=lazy}